chipkoziara/getdata-012-project/codebook.md

 # DATA DICTIONARY - tidy_means.txt

-The codebook still has the specific description of the tidy data file contents (and you mention that it exists and it's role in the ReadMe)

 The names in this data dictionary are based on the variable names included in 'features.txt'.

+Value units follow this convention, unless otherwise noted:

+* *contains .mean*: Mean value of measurements specified captured by the sensors.
+* *contains .std*: Standard deviation of measurements specified captured by the sensors.
+* *contains angle*: Angle between specified vectors, which contain means of measurements captuered by the sensors.

 **subject**
 A variable identifying which subject is being measured in the current observation.
-30 individuals participated, so the values are numbers ranging from 1-30.
+30 individuals participated, so the values are integers ranging from 1:30.

 **activity_label**
-A variable including the different activities that were tracked, including: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING".
+A variable including the different activities that were tracked, including:

+1 "WALKING"
+2 "WALKING_UPSTAIRS"
+3 "WALKING_DOWNSTAIRS"
+4 "SITTING"
+5 "STANDING"
+6 "LAYING"

 **tBodyAcc.mean.X**
 Mean of tBodyAcc for the X measurement.